 - A. When the County creates a new Corrections job classification or position or makes changes to a current union classification or position, HR shall notify the Union in writing within seven (7) working days.
-The notification shall contain details of job duties of the new position and the County's preliminary determination as to whether it is to be included in the bargaining union. - B. The Union shall notify the County within seven (7) working days of receipt of notification pursuant to subsection A above if it wishes to discuss the information contained in the notification.
+The notification shall contain details of job duties of the new position and the County's preliminary determination as to whether it is to be included in the bargaining unit. - B. The Union shall notify the County within seven (7) working days of receipt of Agreement between the County of Santa Fe and AFSCME, Council 18 (referring to the bargaining unit as notification pursuant to subsection A above if it wishes to discuss the information contained in the notification.
 If both parties agree that the new classification shall be placed in the bargaining unit, recognition shall be effective the first full pay period following execution of agreement.
 The accretion process shall be in compliance with PEBA.

 Section 3.
-Contracting Out
+Contracting Out-

-A. The County will not contract out for services currently performed by bargaining unit employees unless it can be demonstrated that the work to be contracted for cannot be accomplished within

-- a timeframe acceptable to the County by the expertise, capacity, and/or capability of existing bargaining unit employees, or it is fiscally responsible to do so. - B. If the County intends to contract out for services currently performed by bargaining unit employees, the County will provide the Union with at least ten (10) workdays notice prior to contracting out.
+- A. The County will not contract out for services currently performed by bargaining unit employees unless it can be demonstrated that the work to be contracted for cannot be accomplished within a timeframe acceptable to the County by the expertise, capacity, and/o r capability of existing bargaining unit employees, or it is fiscally responsible to do so. - B. If the County intends to contract out for services currently performed by bargaining unit employees, the County will provide the Union with at least ten (10) workdays notice prior to contracting out.
 The Union may, within five (5) workdays of receipt of the notice, provide written alternatives to contracting out along with information to support such alternatives.